JulyOT/JulyOT/docs/blog/2022-07-15-nanoframework-networking-azure.md

 ## WebSockets and SignalR

 WebSockets and SignalR are supported.
 We do have a set of sample packs for all of them.

-WebSockets can be used as a client, a server or both at the same time!
+WebSockets can be used as a client, a server, or both at the same time.
 You'll find the source in the .NET nanoFramework [WebSockets](https://github.com/nanoframework/System.Net.WebSockets) and [SignalR](https://github.com/nanoframework/nanoFramework.SignalR.Client) repositories.

 ### WebSockets Server Sample

 [Server.RgbSample](https://github.com/nanoframework/Samples/tree/main/samples/WebSockets/WebSockets.Server.RgbSample) shows how to use WebSocket Server with a WebServer hosting a WebApp that controls the RGB led on an Atom Lite ESP32.

 ### WebSockets Client Sample

 [Client.Sample](https://github.com/nanoframework/Samples/tree/main/samples/WebSockets/Websockets.ServerClient.Sample) shows how to use the WebSocket Client.

 ### WebSockets Server and Client sample

 [ServerClient.Sample](https://github.com/nanoframework/Samples/tree/main/samples/WebSockets/Websockets.ServerClient.Sample) shows how to configure and start a WebSocket Server and (SSL) Client.

-On the SignalR side, the client has been implemented.
-This is a SignalR Client library that enables you to connect your .net nanoFramework device to a SignalR Hub.
-SignalR is part of the ASP.NET Framework that makes it easy to create web applications that require high-frequency updates from the server like gaming.
-In the IoT domain, SignalR can be used to create a web app that for example shows a live graph of connected smart meters, control a robot arm and many more.
+The SignalR Client library enables you to connect your .net nanoFramework device to a SignalR Hub.
+SignalR is part of the ASP.NET Framework that makes it easy to create web applications that update in real-time.
+For IoT apps, SignalR can be used to create a web app to display a live graph of connected smart meters, or perhaps control a robot arm.

 Important: You must be connected to a network with a valid IP address.
 Please check the examples with the Network Helpers on how to set this up.

-### Connect to a hub
+### Connecting to a SignalR hub

-To establish a connection, create a `HubConnection` Client.
+Create a `HubConnection` client to establish a connection to a SignalR hub.
 You have to set the hub URL upon initialization of the HubConnection.
 You can also set custom headers by adding `ClientWebsocketHeaders` and set extra options by adding `HubConnectionOptions` upon initialization.
 The options are mainly used to change the settings of the underlying WebSocket and to set extra SSL options.
-You can start the connection by calling `Start`.
+Start the connection by calling `Start`.

 ```csharp
 using System;